Front de libération du Québec: October Crisis

 In late December, four weeks after the kidnappers of James Cross were found, Paul Rose and the kidnappers and murderers of Pierre Laporte were found hiding in a country farmhouse.
 They were tried and convicted for kidnapping and murder.

-The events of October 1970 contributed to the loss of support for violent means to attain Quebec independence, and increased support for a political party, the Parti Québécois, which took power in 1976.
+The events of October 1970 contributed to the loss of support for violent means to attain Quebec independence, and increased support for a political party, the Parti Québécois, which in 1976 received the most votes and elected a majority government.

 In July 1980, police arrested and charged a sixth person in connection with the Cross kidnapping.
-Nigel Barry Hamer, a British radical socialist and FLQ sympathizer, pleaded guilty and was sentenced to 12 months in jail.
+Nigel Hamer, a British radical socialist and FLQ sympathizer, pleaded guilty and was sentenced to 12 months in jail.

 Decline

 Police deterrence and flagging public support contributed to the decline of the FLQ.
-By 1971, the Montreal Police anti-terrorist unit had highly placed informants within the FLQ organization, and on 4 and 5 October 1971, the first anniversary of the October Crisis, the Montreal Police arrested four FLQ members.
-The anti-terrorism unit arrested nearly two dozen FLQ operatives in 13 months.
-The waves of arrests undoubtedly had a deterring effect on any would-be FLQ supporters.
+By 1971, the Montreal Police anti-terrorist unit had highly placed informants within the FLQ organization, a cell of seven members were arrested on 5 October, the one year anniversary of the Cross kidnapping, and in December 1971 four FLQ members were arrested by a police force.

 The support and political capacity of the FLQ changed drastically during the 1970s.
 The FLQ immediately lost public support after the October crisis and the murder of Laporte.
 The general public overwhelmingly supported the emergency powers and the presence of the military in Quebec.
-The Parti Québécois (PQ) warned young activists against joining "childish cells in a fruitless revolutionary adventurism which might cost them their future and even their lives".
 Laporte's murder marked a crossroads in the political history of the FLQ.
-It helped sway public opinion towards more conventional forms of political participation and drove up popular support for the PQ.
+It helped sway public opinion towards more conventional forms of political participation and drove up popular support for the Parti Québécois (PQ).